 Filing a Grievance: A consumer or representative may file a formal grievance with CAT without taking advantage of the informal process described above.
-If this informal process is omitted, the consumer or his/her representative must file a written notice of grievance with CAT to the address listed above within seven (7) days from the date of the notice.
+If this informal process is omitted, the consumer or his/her representative must file a written notice of grievance with CAT to the address listed above within fourteen (14) days from the date of the notice.

 Scheduling Grievance Administrative Review: Upon the receipt of a written notice of grievance, CAT shall schedule a grievance review hearing.
-This hearing shall be scheduled within ten (10) days of the receipt of the grievance and a time and location convenient and agreeable to both parties.
-The claimant and his/her representative shall be notified by mail of the date, time and location of the meeting.
+This hearing shall be scheduled within ten (10) days of the receipt of the grievance, at a time and location convenient and agreeable to both parties.
+The claimant and his/her representative shall be notified by mail of the date, time, and location of the hearing.
+Prompt scheduling of grievance hearings assures the claimant due process.

-Grievance Administrative Review: The grievance review hearing will be held at the date, time and location specified in the grievance hearing notification.
-This prompt meeting assures the claimant due process.
-It offers the claimant or the claimant’s representative opportunity to present all pertinent evidence surrounding the issue.
-Issues that may be protested in these hearings include: denial, reduction or termination of HDM services as well as the action, proposed action or lack of action on the part of CAT and the HDM program to meet the consumer’s needs.
-To assure impartiality, the review hearing shall be conducted by a CAT supervisor or manager who does not directly supervise the CAT employee who routinely works with aggrieved claimant.
+Grievance Administrative Review: At the grievance review hearing, the claimant and the claimant’s representative, if any, have the opportunity to present pertinent evidence surrounding the issue.
+Issues that may be protested in these hearings include: denial of service, reduction of service hours, or termination of OPI services, as well as the actions, proposed actions, or lack of action on the part of CAT and the OPI program to meet the consumer’s needs.
+To assure impartiality, the review hearing shall be conducted by a CAT supervisor or manager who does not directly supervise the CAT employee who routinely works with the aggrieved claimant.

 Right to Request a Formalized Administrative Review:

-Rule 411-032- 0020 4, c: Applicants who disagree with the results of the AAA grievance review have a right to an administrative review with the Department, pursuant to ORS chapter 183.
-This information is provided to the applicant in a written notification at the time of the grievance review decision.
-The address for The State Unit on Aging Manager at Aging and People with Disabilities, 500 Summer St NE, E12, Salem, OR 97301.
+Rule 411-032- 0020 4, c: Applicants who disagree with the results of the AAA grievance review have a right to an administrative review with the Department of Human Services, pursuant to ORS chapter 183.
+Information about how to request administrative review by DHS is provided in the written notification of the AAA grievance review decision.
+Correspondence regarding requests for DHS administrative review should be directed to:

+The State Unit on Aging Manager at Aging and People with Disabilities 500 Summer St NE, E12 Salem, OR 97301

 Claimant Rights at hearing and meetings